 Hannah Peterson is trained as a master seamstress.
 She has been a historical reenactor since she was 15, and is a member of McAlpin’s Corps of Loyal American Volunteers, a Revolutionary War reenactor group.
 Peterson’s interest in wild edibles and plant medicine began at an early age, when her mother taught her about spring wildflowers, and later in high school when she studied botany.
 She is an avid collector of books about ethnobotany—the study of how a people use their native plants—and has lectured on the topic at Freeport Historical Society and MOFGA’s Common Ground Fair.
 She is currently employed as an educator at Old York Historical Society.

-The lecture is followed immediately by a simple supper of soup and bread in Jefferds Tavern.
+The lecture is followed immediately by a simple supper of vegetarian soup in Jefferds Tavern, accompanied by bread from When Pigs Fly.
 Attendees are welcome to bring their own wine or beer.

 Online reservations for this event have ended.
 Tickets are available at the door.